 Skip to Content

-How To Smoke A Whole Chicken – Turns Out Tender & Juicy Every Time!
+How To Smoke A Chicken

-Once you learn how to smoke a whole chicken, you will never want to cook it any other way.
-It is extremely easy and even a beginner can master this recipe in no time!
+Once you learn how to smoke a chicken, you will never want to make it any other way.
+Perfectly cooked chicken that is tender and juicy on the inside and crispy on the outside.

 However, as easy as it is there are a few key tips to follow to ensure that the chicken turns out perfect every time.
 And after you get comfortable following these basic steps, you will be able to experiment with various dry rubs and smoking with different types of wood to give the chicken it’s own unique flavor.